silash35/model-library/models/mechanical/inverted-pendulum/README.md

 In addition, for the inverted pendulum system, we assume:

 - The cart moves on a frictionless, horizontal surface, except for viscous damping represented by $b$.
-- The pendulum is a rigid rod with mass concentrated along its length.
+- The pendulum is a rigid rod with uniform mass distribution along its length.
 - The pivot connecting the pendulum to the cart is frictionless.
 - The pendulum moves in a vertical plane, while the cart moves horizontally.